Dental implant therapy has dramatically helped many people who are missing some or all of their teeth.

 With advances in the science of implant dentistry, you can now expect that most implants will function indefinitely.
 However, like any dental restoration, the teeth may wear or break and need to be repaired or replaced.

+Implants are a relatively new type of dental treatment.
+Today they appear to be a very successful answer to the problem of missing teeth.
+Your dentist will discuss with you how dental implant may benefit your particular case.
 Successful implant treatment has dramatically improved the quality of life for many people.
 With proper planning and care, implants can be an excellent answer to the problems associated with missing natural teeth.
+If you would like to learn more about dental implants, please give our office a call at 208-667-7461 for a free consultation.